nicola/crowd/README.md

 ## Project goal

 Enable a computer to distribute tasks to execute to other computers.
-Websites can use computing power of visitors, scientists of who donate computers..
+Websites can use computing power of visitors to test performance, scientists can distributedly fold DNA, hackers can distributedly crack passwords (:/).

 ## Usage
 Eventually one would be able to do something on these lines: